ParkSangGwon/TedPermission/README.md

 You can make check function yourself.<br/>
 ([How to Requesting Permissions at RunTime](http://developer.android.com/intl/ko/training/permissions/requesting.html))<br/>

-But original check function is sooooooo complex..<br/>
+But original check function is so complex and hard..<br/>
 (`checkSelfPermission()`, `requestPermissions()`, `onRequestPermissionsResult()`, `onActivityResult()` ...)

 TedPermission is simple permission check helper.